cnorm35/bridgetown-blog/src/_posts/how_youre_sabotaging_your_productivity.md

 ---
+layout: post
 title:  How You're Sabotaging Your Productivity
-date: "2020-10-13T22:40:32.169Z"
+date:   2020-10-13 16:54:46 -0500
-template: "post"
-draft: false
-slug: "how-youre-sabotaging-your-productivity"
-category: "Productivity"
+category: personal development
-tags:
-  - "Productivity"
-  - "Time Management"
-description: "This is the intro part for this post that shows as the snippet on the index"
-socialImage: "/media/42-line-bible.jpg"
+author: cody
 ---
 Time is a ruthless beast that no amount of money can tame or console.